-Alison Gillwald (Ph.D.) is the executive director of Research ICT Africa and holds an adjunct professorship at the University of Cape Town Graduate School of Development, Policy and Practice, where she convenes a transdisciplinary Ph.D. program focusing on information and communication technology policy and regulation.
+Alison Gillwald (Ph.D.) is the executive director of Research ICT Africa and holds an adjunct professorship at the University of Cape Town Graduate School of Development, Policy and Practice, where she convenes a transdisciplinary Ph.D. program that focuses on information and communication technology policy and regulation.

-A former regulator, she was appointed to the founding Council of the South African Telecommunications Regulatory Authority after having headed the policy department at the first broadcasting regulator, the Independent Broadcasting Authority, which was established in the wake of the first democratic elections in South Africa in 1994.
+A former regulator, she was appointed to the founding Council of the South African Telecommunications Regulatory Authority after heading the policy department at the first broadcasting regulator, the Independent Broadcasting Authority, which was established in the wake of the first democratic elections in South Africa in 1994.